 - Level: Easy, the trail is pretty flat.

 - Location: Campo Geres & Terras do Bouro

 The most significant point of interest in this trail is the massive Calcedónia Rock, with also has a considerable gap that crosses entirely from one side to the other.
 It’s also one hell of a lookout.
 This is an excellent option if you like trails with a destination.
 There also used to be a Roman (and pre-Roman) settlement in the area.
 One can still see some (few) signs of it.

 - Duration: About 4 hours

 - Location: Covide, Terras de Bouro

 Portela do Homem – Minas dos carris Trail

-This is a very long, and probably the hardest trail on this list.
+This is a very long and probably the most challenging trail on this list.
 It’s also our favorite.
-The highlights of the trail are the abandoned wolfram Mines and the whole Homem River valley, starting and ending in the beautiful Portela do Homem Waterfall.
+The trail highlights the abandoned Wolfram Mines and the whole Homem River valley, starting and ending in the beautiful Portela do Homem Waterfall.

 - Duration: 8 hours

 - Level: hard (long and with high accumulated vertical meters)